Phoenix STEM Scholars in Gardening Activity

 Pre-Orientation

 The Phoenix STEM Pre Orientation Program is a transformative two-week initiative designed to empower and prepare students wanting to study STEM related disciplines for the challenges and opportunities that lie ahead in their academic journeys.
-Find more information on how the program works, and how to apply here
+Find more information on how the program works here.

 Student Resources Links